 Since 1990, the basic concept of HD was developed into HDI to enlarge the government's role in making development decisions and planning.
-In the past, this measure was also designed as an alternative use of GDP per capita to, which symbolizes human prosperity.
-Until now, that HDI has achieved increased acceptance, largely because it tremendous success.
-HDI includes a number of indicators other than income, namely education and health, to keep it simple and easy to calculate (Lind, 2010; Taner et al., 2011).
+In the past, this measure was also designed as an alternative use of GDP per capita to symbolize human prosperity.
+HDI has achieved increased acceptance, largely because it includes a number of indicators other than income, namely education and health, to keep it simple and easy to calculate (Lind, 2010; Taner et al., 2011).

-In the early days of HDI received a great deal of criticism in its early days, however.
-The many eriticisms were reaped in several aspects.
-Much of the criticism relates to the high correlation between the components of the HDI, the functional form of the HDI (including the normalization of component indicators, aggregation, and multiplication), or problems related to their weighting.
-The combination of indicators in this method has included variables put into an index that tends to be subjective and lacks theoretical validity.
+HDI received a great deal of criticism in its early days, however.
+Much of the criticism relates to the high correlation between the components of HDI, the functional form of HDI (including the normalization of component indicators, aggregation, and multiplication), or problems related to their weighting.
+The combination of indicators in this method has included variables put in an index that tends to be subjective and lacks theoretical validity.
 This occurs because the problem lies in the equalization of the absolute value of each component, so that it can have an effect on HDI achievement.
-Extreme scores in some cases in certain countries that are included in the index and therefore influence overall HDI scores can released and influence HDI scores, resulting in a change in ranking order.
-One criticism of Until now, the HDI is that it has been has been eriticized for considering attaching equal weights to-the selected components that have high levels of human development-components, causing these components to correlate with the composite index, causing and statistical problems to arise; so that the references provided do not provide an accurate and comprehensive range (Amaluddin et al., 2018; Latuconsina, 2017).
+Extreme scores in some cases in certain countries that are included in the index and therefore influence overall HDI scores can result in a change in ranking order.
+One criticism of HDI is that it has been considering attaching equal weights to selected components that have high levels of human development, causing these components to correlate with the composite index, causing statistical problems to arise; the references provided do not provide an accurate and comprehensive range (Amaluddin et al., 2018; Latuconsina, 2017).